linuradu/netty-rest-api/README.md

 1. Run `mvn clean install` for building the sources.
 2. Execute DB statement: dbInit.sql

+## Server
-3. After a successful build run: `com.rl.netty.server.NettyServer`.
+1. After a successful build run: `com.rl.netty.server.NettyServer`.

+#Client
+1. Use the client `com.rl.netty.client.DBUpdateClient` in order to update the users.
+ This client is getting all users using the REST API and after is updating the users names asynchronously.

 ## Testing